Jesrat/tfntest/README.md

 # Audit: <a name="audit"></a>
-Since a requirement about auditing was included on details, a sql Oracle type file containing a table and a trigger creation is provided, this was made this way because the database used for development was sqlite.
+Since a requirement about auditing was included on details, a sql Oracle type file containing a table and a trigger creation is provided, it was made this way because the database used for development was sqlite.

 # Reporting: <a name="reporting"></a>
 A report tool was provided to extract documents or address data: